 Going through a violent and unexpected car accident can leave many people disoriented and confused until they stabilize themselves.
 While some disorientation is normal after a major New York car accident, severe and chronic disorientation or confusion could be a sign of a brain injury.
 Looking at other common signs of traumatic brain injuries can help you decide whether you need medical help.
-If you are having trouble obtaining compensation for your injuries, then consider talking to a Fayetteville Car Accident Lawyer to explore your options.
+If you are having trouble obtaining compensation for your injuries, then consider talking to a New York Car Accident Lawyer to explore your options.

 Signs of a New York Traumatic Brain Injury